danielsaatchi/IIQ-Theory/README.md

 # IIQ-Theory
-Related to paper: Interface Intelligence Quantitative Theory
+Related to paper: Metasonic Brain Interface Intelligence Quantitative Theory

 >// Brain Interface Metamaterials and Chimera Concept in AI-Biotechnology for Transhumanism
 >